-I was immediately filled with sorrow for those that had died at the hands of yet another troubled young student with a gun in their hands, news like that always makes my heart drop into my stomach and my fingers turn cold.
+I was immediately filled with sorrow for those that had died at the hands of yet another troubled young student with a gun in his hands.
+News like that always makes my heart drop into my stomach and my fingers turn cold.

-After a second, I realized that although I was sad, I was; however, completely unsurprised.
-I had known that Parkland was not going to be the last school shooting, as it had not been the first school shooting in the US, not by a longshot.
+After a second, I realized that although I was sad, I was completely unsurprised.
+I had known that Parkland was not going to be the last school shooting—why would things change if no actual change is being made?

 I was so upset by the lack of shock that I felt until I realized that I am only a product of my environment.
 I have been so desensitized to those who die to gun violence that I am no longer shocked by it.
-I have become accustomed to flags at half mast and ‘Thoughts and Prayers’ tweets from those appointed to make sure these things don’t happen.
+I have become accustomed to flags at half-mast and reactionary “thoughts and prayers” tweets from those appointed to make sure these things don’t happen.
 And, frankly, after years and years of mass shootings, why would I be surprised?

 As disgusting as it is, my lack of shock at another school shooting is completely normal.
 Some survivors of this most recent shooting even said themselves that they knew it was only a matter of time.

 And that’s not normal.
 Being able to shrug off a mass shooting as “sad but, what else happened today?” is not a normal thing that happens in other countries.
-After seeing the headlines, I continued to scroll through Twitter and eat my stir-fry as I would have on any other day instead of putting my phone down and being unable to eat, which is what mass murder usually does to people.
+After seeing the headlines, I continued to scroll through Twitter and eat my stir-fry as I would have on any other day, rather than putting my phone down and losing my appetite, which is what mass murder usually does to people.